Hwang Kyo-ahn

-Hwang served as Minister of Justice from 2013 to 2015 under President Park Geun-hye.
+Hwang served as minister of justice from 2013 to 2015 under President Park Geun-hye.
 He played a leading role in the investigation into the 2013 South Korean sabotage plot, which led to the conviction of Lee Seok-ki and the dissolution of the Unified Progressive Party.
-In May 2015, he was nominated by President Park Geun-hye for the position of Prime Minister of South Korea and assumed office on June 18, 2015.
+In May 2015, he was nominated by President Park Geun-hye for the position of Prime Minister of South Korea and assumed office on 18 June 2015.

-On December 9, 2016, President Park Geun-hye was impeached by the National Assembly.
+On 9 December 2016, President Park Geun-hye was impeached by the National Assembly.
 Hwang assumed the role of Acting President of Korea in accordance with the presidential order of succession until the election of Moon Jae-in on 9 May 2017.

-In January 2019, he joined the Liberty Korea Party, and was elected as its party leader on 27 February 2019.
-When the Liberty Korea Party merged with several other parties to form the United Future Party on 17 February 2020, Hwang continued his role of party leader of the United Future Party.
+In January 2019, he joined the Liberty Korea Party and was elected as its party leader on 27 February 2019.
+When the Liberty Korea Party merged with several other parties to form the United Future Party on 17 February 2020, Hwang continued his role as party leader of the United Future Party.
 After leading the United Future Party to a landslide defeat in the 2020 South Korean legislative election and losing his own election for the constituency in Jongno District, Seoul, Hwang resigned as party leader.

-On 10 March 2021, Hwang announced his candidacy for nominee of the People Power Party in the 2022 South Korean presidential election.
+On 10 March 2021, Hwang announced his candidacy for nominee of the People Power Party (PPP) in the 2022 South Korean presidential election.
 He was eliminated from the shortlist of PPP candidates on 8 October.
+On 9 April 2025, he announced his candidacy for an independent bid for the 2025 South Korean presidential election, having also left the PPP on the same day.
+He withdrew on 1 June, endorsing PPP nominee Kim Moon-soo.